ayyoung994/Benchmarking-AlphaFold_JCIM/analysis/03_AlphaFold_PAF/01_global_stability_analysis/scripts/README.md

 - The template scripts are provided to document the common preprocessing workflow used before global stability analysis.
 - Unlike the crystal-structure-based systems, the AlphaFold-based system used JmjC index groups defined directly from the residue range corresponding to the JmjC region, without chain-specific subdivision.
 - Interactive GROMACS selections are recorded as comments inside each script.
+- In the manuscript, this system is described as the **PAF** receptor setup.